Vihaan-protocol/vihaan-whitepaper/README.md

 *   **Price Ceiling:** If the market price of 1 VHC rises significantly above the energy cost to mint it, rational actors will be incentivized to mint new coins and sell them for a profit.
 This influx of new supply will exert **downward pressure** on the price, guiding it back toward the cost of production.
 *   **The Source of Value (The "Demand" Floor): The Cal-PoW mechanism does not create a mechanical price floor.
 If market demand collapses, the price can fall below the minting cost, at which point new issuance will simply cease.
 Like all currencies (including fiat and Bitcoin), Vihaan's value floor is not derived from its cost of production, but from the collective trust, network effect, and market demand from its users.
 Vihaan is designed to foster this trust and demand organically by solving the problems that prevent others from being used.
 Its core value proposition is its utility.
 By providing an instant, feeless, and decentralized medium of exchange, its utility as a practical payment system is the foundation for its demand.
 The price stability offered by the "ceiling" anchor makes it usable for merchants and savers, creating a strong foundation for social consensus.
 This utility-driven demand, not the minting cost, forms the basis of its long-term value.**

+**Security of the Monetary Policy:** This "Representative Oracle" model is secure because its incentives are aligned with the network's health.
+A rational concern is that Representatives (who are also minters) might collude to vote for a low difficulty (`D`) to make minting cheaper.

+This attack is transparent and economically self-defeating.
+A Representative's entire business model (their 80% discount formula) depends on the trust of their delegators.
+Voting for a low `D` is a public, on-chain act of deliberate inflation.
+Any user can see this malicious vote and will **immediately re-delegate their vote** away from the "inflationist" rep to an honest one.
+The short-term profit from cheating is microscopic compared to the total and permanent loss of their delegated vote and their entire minting-discount income.

 ---

 ### **4. Network Security & Incentivization**